akostrik/net_practice/README.md

 <img src="https://github.com/akostrik/net_practice/assets/22834202/429c209c-84af-45b1-8211-724326f91bb5" width="720" height="600">

 # Level 7 solution
-The ranges of networks IP must not overlap =>
+We need addresses for 3 networks and the ranges of networks must not overlap =>
-We need addresses for 3 networks: A + R1, R1 + R2, R2 + C =>
+We split the last byte into 64 ranges by /30.
-We split the last byte into 64 ranges by /30, we use the following 3 ranges:
+We use the following 3 ranges:

 Network A + R1:
 `11111111.11111111.11111111.111111+00` (`255.255.255.252`) mask